adlnet/xAPI-Spec/xAPI-Data.md

 ### 2.6 Signed Statements

 ##### Description
-A Statement can include a <a href="https://en.wikipedia.org/wiki/Digital_signature">
-digital signature</a> to provide strong and durable evidence of the authenticity and integrity of the Statement.
+A Statement can include a [digital signature](https://en.wikipedia.org/wiki/Digital_signature) to provide strong and durable evidence of the authenticity and integrity of the Statement.

 ##### Rationale
 Some Statements will have regulatory or legal significance, or otherwise require strong